Environmental Health Services

 How is West Nile virus spread?

 West Nile virus is spread by infected mosquitoes.
 A mosquito is infected by biting a bird that carries the virus.
-West Nile virus is not spread from one person to another or directly from birds to humans.
+West Nile virus does not spread from one person to another or directly from birds to humans.

 I’ve gotten a mosquito bite.
 Should I be tested for West Nile virus infection?